Skip to content

 • extra="forbid" — unknown fields raise a validation error.
 Only the fields listed above are accepted.

-• Required fieldsid, role, and system_prompt must be present.
+• Required fieldsid, kind, name, role, and system_prompt must be present.
 A missing field produces a Pydantic ValidationError.

 • Type checking — each field must match its declared type.
 A string where an integer is expected raises a validation error.